metaDMG-dev/metaDMG-cpp/README.md

   --no_rank2species
   --skip_no_rank
   --weight_type
-  --ignore_errors       continue analyses even if there are errors --temp                temp prefix
+  -i/--ignore_errors       continue analyses even if there are errors 1 or stop when error 0 (default) --temp                temp prefix
-  --out_prefix 		output prefix
+  -o/--out_prefix 		output prefix
 ```

 # metaDMG print